Adekunle77/YBSDemoProject/README.md

 The use of the Persistable protocol and related classes adheres to the principle of separation of concerns.
 It isolates data storage operations from other parts of my application, making my codebase more organized, understandable, and maintainable.

 **The Network Layer**
 I created the NetworkManager class using Combine to simplify networking in our app.
-It encapsulates network complexities, offering an abstracted interface for other parts of the code.
+It encapsulates network complexities, offering an abstract interface for other parts of the code.
 By returning an AnyPublisher, it aligns well with async operations, improving code readability.
-Combine's mapError and eraseToAnyPublisher streamline error handling.
+Combine's mapError and eraseToAnyPublisher to streamline error handling.
 In essence, this design choice enhances code modularity, making our app more maintainable and readable while efficiently managing network-related tasks.

 **The View - MVVM**
 The adoption of the MVVM (Model-View-ViewModel) design pattern in our project, embodied by the PhotosViewModel, is crucial.
 MVVM enhances code organization and maintainability by separating UI logic (View) from data (Model) into the ViewModel.
 This pattern streamlines the development process, promoting a clear separation of concerns and facilitating testing.
 The ViewModel's @Published properties enable automatic UI updates, ensuring a responsive user interface.
 Additionally, dependency injection makes the ViewModel flexible and testable.
 In summary, MVVM with the PhotosViewModel enhances code structure, fosters reactivity, and simplifies development, resulting in a more maintainable and user-friendly application.